Skip to main content

 Here's a technique I use often to provide an alternative method to HTML Form submission for JS Disabled Browsers.

-Here's a Basic HTML Form with its corresponding jQuery script: ( **note: for sake of simplicity, I have placed the messageDiv on top of form **)
+( **note: for sake of simplicity, I have placed the messageDiv on top of form **)

 The messageDiv: